Expert Plumbing Pipe Repair in Central Point, OR

 A cold solder joint or an over-tightened galvanized thread weeps years later as the seal fatigues.
 We cut the joint out and remake it correctly rather than trying to reseal a bad one.

-- On-site diagnosis.
-On arrival we diagnose the pipe repair on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- Diagnosis at your door.
+Diagnosis happens on-site: free for most pipe repair repairs, $39 on minor service calls (waived if you proceed).
+Nothing starts until you've seen the issue and the plan.

 - Flat-rate quote.
 You get a flat-rate pipe repair quote in writing, good for 30 days — no hourly creep and no add-ons after the fact.

-- Same-visit fix.
-Most pipe repair work finishes the same visit: our trucks carry the common valves, fittings, water heater parts, and fixtures, so a second trip is rare.
+- Done the same visit.
+Most pipe repair work finishes the same visit: our trucks carry the common valves, fittings, cartridges, and fixtures, so a second trip is rare.

 How much does pipe repair cost in Central Point, OR?